-- 3. To specify the destination, select one of the following: - to copy or move the playlist on-line, select the EVS server on which it should be put on-line.
+- To specify the destination, select one of the following: - to copy or move the playlist on-line, select the EVS server on which it should be put on-line.
 It is possible to specify the destination LSM ID. - to copy or move the playlist off-line, select "OFFLINE". - 4.
 To specify the type of action, select one of the following: - to copy the playlist, select the Copy button.
 In this case, the initial playlist will be preserved in its original status and location.
-The copied playlist has the same name, and gets a new LSM ID (if on-line copy). - to move the playlist, select the Move button.

-In this case, the initial playlist status and location will be modified according to the selected destination.
+The copied playlist has the same name, and gets a new LSM ID (if on-line copy). - to move the playlist, select the Move button. - In this case, the initial playlist status and location will be modified according to the selected destination.
 The moved playlist has the same name, and gets a new LSM ID (if on-line move).

 The initial playlist is moved or copied according to the action the user has performed.
-You can find an overview on all possible actions in the Copy/Move window in "Overview of Possible Actions in the Copy/Move Window" on page 49.

-The Create an off-line copy command in the contextual menu corresponds to the same action as a copy to an "OFFLINE" destination in the Copy/Move window.
+The Create an off-line copy option from the Playlist contextual menu corresponds to the same action as a copy to an "OFFLINE" destination in the Copy/Move window.